 Reasons to buy

 So, you and the other players have to work together to plan ahead, triaging where the danger is now, and what’s vulnerable in the future.
-Who can get to Beijing the fastest to treat the situation the situation there?
+Who can get to Beijing the fastest to treat the situation there?
 Should you save Madrid next turn or focus on finding another cure?
-Each player also a has an extra power that makes them good at specific tasks, so you also want to make you’re using them effectively.
+Each player also a has an extra power that makes them good at specific tasks, so you need to make you’re using them effectively.

 It’s a brilliant game, and you can buy versions that are just that on its own – we recommend the simple classic version of Pandemic, which is under £25 usually.